Bobbie Howard

-Bobbie Allen Howard, Jr. (born June 14, 1977) is a former professional American football player who played linebacker for three seasons for the Chicago Bears.
-Howard Grew up in West Virginia, Playing in the same High School as Jason Williams and Randy Moss.
-He later attended Notre Dame and served as a tri-captain his senior year.
-He later was signed as a Undrafted Free Agent with the Chicago Bears.
+Bobbie Allen Howard Jr. (born June 14, 1977) is an American former professional football player who was a linebacker for three seasons with the Chicago Bears of the National Football League (NFL).
+Howard grew up in West Virginia, playing for DuPont High School, the same school as Jason Williams and Randy Moss.
+He later played college football for the Notre Dame Fighting Irish and served as a tri-captain his senior year.
+He later was signed as a undrafted free agent with the Chicago Bears.
 Howard is now the defensive coordinator and theology instructor for St. Laurence High School in Burbank, Illinois.
 He was a high school teammate of Randy Moss.
-He later starred in the 30 for 30 ESPN film "Rand University".
+He later starred in the 30 for 30 ESPN film Rand University.